renesas-rz/meta-renesas-ai-demos/meta-shopping-basket-demo/README.md

 ## How to use the demo
-* Click "Load Image" to load an image from the filesystem.
-Supported formats are bmp, jpg, and png.
+* Click "Process Basket" to capture an image from the webcam stream.
     * Inference is automatically run on the image and the results are displayed.
-* Click "Load Webcam" to load a webcam stream.
-    * Once the webcam stream has been loaded, the "Continuous" checkbox will be available to check.
-Clicking on "Run" with the checkbox disabled will run inference once, while clicking "Run" with the checkbox enabled will continuously run inference on the webcam stream.
-    * Clicking "Stop" will stop continuous inference if activated.
-* Click "Capture Image" to capture an image from the webcam stream.
-    * Inference is automatically run on the image and the results are displayed.
-* Click the arrows on the "Threads" spinbox to dynamically change the number of threads used for inference.
 * Click "About->Hardware" to read the board information.
 * Click "About->License" to read the GPLv2 license that this app is licensed under.
-* Click "Camera->Reset" to reset the connection to the webcam.
-* Click "Camera->Disconnect" to disconnect the currently connected webcam."
+* Click "About->Exit" to close the application.
+* Click "Inference->Enable/Disable ArmNN Delegate" to enable or disable ArmNN Delegate during inference.

 Expected results:
 * Boxes are drawn around the detected items.